69% of Americans Have Less Than $ 1000 Savings: How to Save More for the Future

 In addition to finding out how much (or how little) Americans have on savings accounts, the study sought to find out why people save.
 In plans for 2020, 26% of respondents indicated a desire to ensure their financial security after retirement.

-Older people are much more likely to save for retirement than young respondents - 74% of respondents aged 55 and older said that they mostly save for retirement.
-Men a little more often than women saved up for retirement - 28% against 23%.
+Older people were much more likely to save for retirement than younger respondents - 74% of respondents aged 55 and over said they mostly save for retirement.
+Men are slightly more likely than women to save up for retirement - 28% versus 23%.

-Without cash for unforeseen expenses, people end up using their retirement accounts - which is a big mistake because you have to pay a penalty for early withdrawals and taxes on the amount you withdraw from your retirement account, such as 401 (k) or IRA.
+With no contingency cash, people end up using their retirement accounts - which is a big mistake because you have to pay early withdrawal penalties and taxes on the amount you withdraw from a retirement account, such as a 401 (k) or IRA.